jsenv/core/docs/browser-explorer-server/browser-explorer-server.md

 # browser-explorer-server

-It's a server dynamically serving self executing file for every file of your project.<br />
+This is a server dynamically serving self executing file for every file of your project.<br />
-It is fast because transpiled files are cached on your filesystem.
+It is fast because transpiled files are cached on your filesystem.<br />

+This feature is provided by `@jsenv/core` which exports a function called `startBrowserExplorerServer`.<br />

+Next part shows how to use browser explorer server inside a project.

 ## How to use